 The island of Lombok belongs to the Lesser Sunda Islands and is located east of Bali.
 Although the island stands in the shadow of its “little sister” Bali, its unspoiled nature and the long white sandy beaches are worth a visit.
 The fact that Lombok is still relatively unspoiled by mass tourism, makes a visit to the island very pleasant.
 I spent almost a week on the beautiful island of Lombok and explored some great places.
-Here are the 5 best places to visit in Lombok:
+Check out the 5 best places to visit in Lombok.

 Tiu Kelep Waterfall